gmac/sass-thematic/README.md

 Thematic Sass can help.

-## Here's How it Works
+## Here's how it works

-**1. Configure.** Provide file paths to a Sass file to parse, and a vars file with all theme variables defined.
-We'll extract the names of all theme variables from the vars file.
+**1. Configure.** Provide file paths to your main Sass file, and to a vars file with all theme variables defined.
+We'll extract the names of all theme variables from this vars file.

 **2. Parse.** We reconstitute the Sass file's deeply-nested source tree of `@import` statements using [file-importer](https://github.com/gmac/file-importer), and then parse that flattened source into a complete abstract syntax tree (AST) using the fabulous [gonzales-pe](https://github.com/tonyganch/gonzales-pe).

 **3. Prune.** We traverse the parsed AST, dropping any rulesets and/or declarations that do not include a theme variable.
-Using some dynamic programming, we can extend this to `@include` and `@extend` rules as well.
-We reduce the Sass source down to the minimum set of rules implementing or extending theme variables.
-This provides a minimal Sass file that can be compiled with the variables for each theme.
+With some dynamic programming, this pruning expands to `@include`, `@extend`, and other inflected rule dependencies.
+This process reduces the Sass down to a minimum set of rules which implement theme variables.
+This minimal Sass can then be compiled with a new set of theme variables.

 **4. Template.** Parsing Sass into custom assets for each theme is tedious.
 It's generally easier just to render the theme file into a view template.
 We can (optionally) choose to render our Sass theme file into flat CSS, passing through variable names as template fields, and then serve the theme CSS as a rendered view through our application.